Mac McClung earns perfect score to take 2nd straight NBA Slam Dunk Contest title over Jaylen Brown

 Haliburton, Myles Turner and Bennedict Mathurin teamed up to win the night's first two competitions — the team relay and the passing competition — at Lucas Oil Stadium, just a short walk from their home arena.

-Team All-Stars' win in the shooting contest tied the score at 200, forcing the tiebreaker.

 It took Team All-Stars 58.8 seconds to make its first half-court shot.
-Haliburton needed just 38.3 seconds for a win that continued a big weekend for the Pacers, who are hosting their first All-Star weekend since 1985.
+Haliburton needed just 38.3 seconds to win it.

-Mathurin was selected MVP of Friday night's Rising Stars game after leading Team Jalen past Team Detlef, a game that pitted two former Pacers players as coaches — Jalen Rose and Detlef Schrempf.

 AP NBA: https://apnews.com/NBA